This article was originally published on Medium.

 These types of contracts are typically integrated into business processes that help scale and automate the outputs of the agreement which require some action from your business: onboarding, kickoff calls, or invoicing.
 The outputs are what actually happens as a result of the contract being executed.
 The more analytical you can be about breaking down the bits and bytes of these types of agreements, the more you can leverage the inputs to automate the outputs.

 What do I mean?
 Most companies don’t connect the actual execution of a contract (i.e. the act of the contract being executed) to the actions that immediately follow.
 Typically, after a document is signed, the person who owns that document (the only person who knows what the contract says) will reach out internally about next steps.
 Some organizations leverage CRM to drive workflows that integrate to internal or third party systems to take the next action.

 What are the implications of data-driven contracts on your business?

 The more technology takes over every facet of our lives, the more efficient your business will need to be as you race to outpace your competition.
 Customer experience is one of the main differentiators left in the world—and as your business grows, technology is what helps you scale your customer experience.
 For contracts, your business can use technology to analyze important manual processes in your contracting experience that can be 1) scalable & automated and 2) customer focused.

 - If you need to get contracts signed for changes in one of your contracts, could you build or integrate into a portal where your employees or customers already go?

 - Can you use placeholders in standardized agreements for things that might be unique to each signer, and populate those fields so they’re stored and easy to search?

-- Can you post an NDA online (one of the largest use cases for standardizes agreements) to send to people for execution instead of printing out and signing, with execution integrating back to your CRM?
+- Instead of printing and signing it, can you post your NDA for acceptance online (one of the largest use cases for standardized agreements) with an integration back to your CRM?